Manipulation Test for Multidimensional RDD: Alternative approaches

 MT and BCT rely on the same vector of statistics $\hat{\theta}$.
 Local power analysis can be used to compare the power of the two tests against local alternative hypotheses, letting the discontinuity of the density at the threshold get smaller as the sample size increases.
-I consider two frameworks.
-In the first framework, all the running variables are discontinuous, and the discontinuity is equal to $k/\sqrt{nh}$, such that, asymptotically, $\hat{\theta}_j \rightarrow^d \mathcal{N}(k,1)$ for all $j$.
-In the second framework, only running variable $j=1$ is discontinuous, such that $\hat{\theta}_1 \rightarrow^d \mathcal{N}(k,1)$ and $\hat{\theta}_j \rightarrow^d \mathcal{N}(0,1)$ for $j\neq1$.
-The first framework mimics a setting where all the running variables are manipulated to get the treatment: if treatment is desirable (or undesirable), I may expect all the agents close to the treatment region to manipulate their running variables to get in (or out) the region.
-In the scholarship example, students want to manipulate both language and math scores to get the scholarship.
-The second framework depicts a situation where manipulation only occurs for one running variable: this may happen because running variables are different, and some could be impossible to manipulate.
-Suppose, for example, that mock exams for the language test are unavailable: students cannot manipulate the language score, while they can manipulate the math one.
+I consider a framework where all the running variables are discontinuous, and the discontinuity is equal to $k/\sqrt{nh}$, such that, asymptotically, $\hat{\theta}_j \rightarrow^d \mathcal{N}(k,1)$ for all $j$.
+This framework mimics a setting where all the running variables are manipulated to get the treatment: if treatment is desirable (or undesirable), I expect all the agents close to the treatment region to manipulate their running variables to get in (or out) the region.

-Figure \ref{fig:local_asymp} reports power curves for MT (in red) and BCT (in blue) in the two frameworks, considering different numbers of running variables $d \in \{ 2,5,8\}$.
-In the first framework, where all running variables exhibit discontinuity, MT outperforms BCT in terms of power.
+Figure \ref{fig:local_asymp} reports power curves for MT (in red) and BCT (in blue), considering different numbers of running variables $d \in \{ 2,5,8\}$.
+When all running variables exhibit discontinuity, MT outperforms BCT in terms of power.
 This is because MT combines information from all the running variables and effectively detects manipulation when it is widespread across them.
 On the other hand, BCT considers each running variable separately, which results in lower power in case of widespread manipulation.
-Distance between the curves increases with the number of running variables $d$.

-In the second framework, results are subtler.
-For small values of the discontinuity parameter ($k$), MT remains more powerful.
-However, as $k$ increases, the order is reversed, and BCT becomes more powerful.
-Combining information may dilute the signal from the discontinuous running variable and is no longer a strictly better choice.
-Monte Carlo simulation confirms that MT and BCT have a comparable finite sample performance.
-In these settings, where manipulation is not widespread and concerns only one running variable, the max-statistic $\hat{t}_m = \max\left( |\frac{\hat{\theta}_1}{\hat{\sigma}_1}|, \dots, |\frac{\hat{\theta}_d}{\hat{\sigma}_d}| \right)$ may guarantee a manipulation test with better power: this procedure is investigated in appendix \ref{app:maxstat}.
+The local power analysis confirms that aggregating information and testing a single hypothesis is better than testing multiple hypotheses for the continuity of each running variable separately.
+The MT is less conservative, at least against alternative hypotheses where manipulation is spread across all running variables.

-\subsection{Distance as running variable test (DT)}
+\subsection{Distance as Running Variable Test (DT)}